Travel guide

 Photo: Qiang Lai · Pexels

-Coverage in the Loop and by the lake
+Coverage in the Loop, Navy Pier, and the lake

-Chicago has excellent mobile coverage.
-These data cards route through T-Mobile, AT&T, and Verizon networks, so in the Loop, Millennium Park, Navy Pier, Wicker Park, or the promenade along Lake Michigan, you'll have 4G/5G for maps, social media, and video calls.
+Chicago has very solid mobile coverage.
+These data cards route through T-Mobile, AT&T, and Verizon networks, so in the Loop, Millennium Park, Navy Pier, Wicker Park, the Magnificent Mile, or the lakefront promenade, you'll have plenty of 4G/5G for maps, social media, and video calls.

-Chicago boasts impressive architecture, and one of the star attractions is the river cruise that takes you past the skyscrapers.
-During that boat ride, surrounded by a canyon of buildings, you'll have enough data to tag the buildings explained to you on a map.
-Also, keep the famous wind in mind: in winter, the wind chill by the lake is brutal, so checking the forecast and the boardwalk cameras on your phone, without searching for Wi-Fi, helps you decide which outdoor activity is worthwhile each day.
+Chicago boasts impressive architecture, and one of the star attractions is the river cruise that takes you past the downtown skyscrapers.
+During that boat ride, amidst a canyon of buildings, you'll have enough data to locate each tower on the map as they're explained over the loudspeaker.
+Also, keep in mind the famous lake wind: in winter, the wind chill on the waterfront is brutal, and in summer, thunderstorms arrive quickly from the water.
+Checking the forecast and the lakefront cameras from your phone, without searching for Wi-Fi or relying on the hotel, helps you decide on the spot which outdoor plan is worthwhile each day and which one to save for tomorrow.

 How many GB for your getaway

-Typical data usage in Chicago combines maps for the metro, social media, some video calls, and skyline photos.
-This indicative table helps you size your plan:
+Typical data consumption in Chicago combines maps for the subway and Ubers, social media, a few video calls home, and photos and videos of the skyline.
+This indicative table helps you size your plan before buying:

 Trip Days Estimated GB